-If you’re having trouble getting your Fitbit to track your sleep, don’t worry – you’re not alone!
+Your Fitbit may not be tracking your sleep for a few key reasons.
 This is a common problem, but it’s easy to fix.
 In this article, we’ll give you some tips on how to get your Fitbit to start tracking your sleep correctly.
-We’ll also review some of the most common reasons why your Fitbit might not be tracking your sleep properly.
-So, don’t despair – read on for help!

 How Fitbit Tracks Sleep

 Sometimes it can be hard to know whether or not you are getting enough rest, which is why Fitbit tracks your sleeping habits with an accelerometer built into its wristband.
 The algorithm used for this task determines how long we have been awake as well as the quantity and quality of our slumber.
 All based data gathered by algorithms running inside these devices during nights spent tucked away under covers somewhere between wakefulness-landing.